tfg-carvarsou/Vehicle-Classification/README.md

 2. **Data Preprocessing**: Clean and preprocess the dataset to prepare it for training the models.
 3. **Model Training**: Train computer vision models using state-of-the-art techniques and frameworks such as PyTorch.
 4. **Evaluation**: Evaluate the trained models on test datasets to measure their accuracy, precision, and other measures.
-5. **Deployment**: Integrate the trained models into an application for real-time vehicle detection and classification.
+5. **Integration**: Integrate the trained models into an application for real-time vehicle detection and classification.

 ## Installation in Windows/Linux